gohyperr/hecs/README.md

 If you want to remove an entity from the world but still keep it around, use deactivate.
 When deactivated, all Components are temporarily removed except StateComponents, so that System queries can still process and deallocate any resources.
+Once all StateComponents are removed the enitity is completely removed from all queries.

 ```js
 basketball.deactivate()